Dave Boling: Nothing personal, NIL has brought business to the forefront of college sports. The schools have to adapt.

 The first factor considered: Money.

 Last week, Rice actually did announce he was entering the portal.
-From a competitive standpoint, Rice does not seem an attractive fit for Rice, but if some rich oilman booster from Houston wanted to buy him, it could sway his mind.
+From a competitive standpoint, Rice does not seem an attractive fit for Rice, but if some rich oilman booster from Houston wanted to make him a million-dollar offer, it could sway his mind.

 No knock on Rice at all.
 More power to him.
 And to all other athletes who can become financially secure.